qa-tools/qa-tools/README.md

 ## aik099\QATools\BEM
 Depends on `aik099\QATools\PageObject`.

-According to BEM metodology (http://bem.info/) the following restrictions apply:
+According to BEM methodology (http://bem.info/) the following restrictions apply:

 1. there can't be nested blocks
 2. each element must be placed within a block